DigilabNLCR/BibleCitations/README.md

 - [run_biblical_intertextuality.py](https://github.com/DigilabNLCR/BibleCitations/blob/main/run_biblical_intertextuality.py)

 ## 5) Apply evaluation functions
+- use [evaluate.py](https://github.com/DigilabNLCR/BibleCitations/blob/main/evaluate.py) but some functions are yet in development
-- IN PROGRESS, this process serves to improve and filter the discovered citations.
+- STILL IN PROGRESS, this process serves to improve and filter the discovered citations.
-- So far, you can use [matches_evaluation.ipynb](https://github.com/DigilabNLCR/BibleCitations/blob/main/matches_evaluation.ipynb) but some functions are yet in development
+- You can explore the process of evaluation using [evaluation.ipynb](https://github.com/DigilabNLCR/BibleCitations/blob/main/evaluation.ipynb) notebook.